Change the search path in the Xcode project with the configuration settings file

 • SearchPath.xcconfig

-The role of the files are name implies.
+The role of each file is suggested by its name.
 Debug.xcconfig for the debug build and Release.xcconfig for the release build.
-Write the following code into the Debug.xcconfig file and the Release.xcconfig file.
+Write the following code into the Debug.xcconfig and the Release.xcconfig files.

 #include "SearchPath.xcconfig"